delan75/I-fixit/planning/business_rules.md

 3. Financial records cannot be deleted, only marked as void if necessary
 4. All void or modified financial entries must maintain an audit trail

+## Advanced Analytics Rules
+1. The analytics dashboard must provide visual representations of profit trends over time
+2. The system must implement predictive models for determining optimal selling times
+3. Repair cost benchmarking must compare costs against industry standards and historical data
+4. ROI comparison must be available across different makes, models, and years
+5. Users must be able to customize their analytics dashboard with relevant widgets
+6. Analytics data must be exportable in multiple formats (PDF, Excel, CSV)
+7. Historical performance tracking must be available for all completed car investments
+8. Predictive models must be regularly updated with new data to maintain accuracy
+9. Confidence scores must be displayed for all predictions to indicate reliability

+## Supplier Marketplace Rules
+1. The marketplace must allow suppliers to register and manage their profiles
+2. Suppliers must be able to list parts with detailed information and pricing
+3. Users must be able to order parts directly through the system
+4. The system must support supplier bidding for competitive pricing
+5. Order tracking must be available from placement to delivery
+6. Supplier ratings and reviews must be based on verified purchases
+7. Volume discounts must be configurable by suppliers
+8. The system must provide marketplace analytics for suppliers
+9. Parts must be searchable by compatibility with specific car makes, models, and years
+10. The system must enforce inventory management to prevent ordering unavailable parts

+## Public Car Listing Rules
+1. Cars in the "dealership" phase must be automatically listed on the public marketplace
+2. Public listings must not reveal repair history or internal investment details
+3. The public interface must include advanced search functionality similar to AutoTrader
+4. Inquiries from potential buyers must be routed to the appropriate user
+5. Public listings must include high-quality images and detailed specifications
+6. SEO optimization must be applied to public listings for better visibility
+7. View counts and engagement metrics must be tracked for each listing
+8. Featured listings must be prominently displayed in search results
+9. Contact information must be protected to prevent spam
+10. The system must support negotiable and fixed price options

+## Auction Integration Rules
+1. The system must integrate with major auction platforms via API
+2. Auction listings must be automatically imported and categorized
+3. Bid management must be available directly from the I-fixit interface
+4. Automatic opportunity scoring must be applied to all imported listings
+5. The purchase workflow must be streamlined for winning bids
+6. Auction history must be tracked for analysis and future reference
+7. Users must be able to set maximum bid amounts for auto-bidding
+8. The system must provide notifications for outbid situations and auction endings
+9. Auction data must be incorporated into analytics and predictive models
+10. The system must track success rates for auction purchases

+## Document Generation and E-Signing Rules
+1. The system must generate standardized documents from templates
+2. Sales contracts must include all legally required information
+3. Repair authorizations must detail all planned work and estimated costs
+4. Electronic signatures must be legally binding and compliant with regulations
+5. Document versioning must maintain a history of all changes
+6. Document storage must be secure and accessible only to authorized users
+7. Compliance verification must ensure all required fields are completed
+8. Document sharing must respect user permissions and privacy
+9. Templates must be customizable by administrators
+10. The system must support multiple signatories for complex documents

 ## Future Integration Rules (for Python Microservice)
 1. The system must provide API endpoints for the Python service to:
    - Retrieve historical car data for analysis